 In addition, for the use of biodiesel, check installed light liquid separators and other evacuation devices - according to the type/size of materials used.
-The settings should be made at an apparent product density of 0.95 g/cm, so that the automatic shut-off device works properly and the separator can be used as an additional retention volume.
-The DIN 1999-101 standard relating to light liquid separators with a certain biodiesel content should be used.
+The settings should be made at an apparent product density of 0.95 g/cm3, so that the automatic shut-off device works properly and the separator can be used as an additional retention volume.
+The standards EN 858-1 and EN 858-2 and DIN 1999-101 relating to light liquid separators with a certain biodiesel content should be used.
 In general, for new installations and changes, the manufacturers of construction products or a specialist plant should be consulted.